ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 1. In the tutorial, configure a user `cis527` using the password `cis527_snmp` for both the authentication and encryption passphrases.
    - This user **should not** be created in the `snmpd.conf` file, and any "bootstrap" users should be removed.

+{{% notice warning }}
+For Summer 2020, if you run into an error creating the `cis527` user or setting the password using `snmpusm`, you may continue to do the rest of this task using the `bootstrap` user created through the tutorial, and can just leave the entries in the `snmpd.conf` file.
+We will accept this for full credit.
+You are still expected to complete the activity below.
+{{% /notice }}

 Then, perform the following quick activity:

 1. While logged into the **CLIENT** VM, use the SNMP tools to query the number of ICMP Echos (pings) that have been received by the **SERVER** VM.
 Take a **screenshot** with the command used and the result clearly highlighted in the terminal output.